 Miami Beach hotels on Collins Avenue in South Beach

-Miami hotels on Collins Avenue are usually outside the South Beach party area.
-Once upon a time, they were the kind of hotels that were typical of Miami Beach - back then thirty years ago, when mostly families with children and retirees headed to Florida to soak up the Florida sunshine.
-Some because they are for a few weeks escape the weather at home wanted, and the others because they planned to do so for the rest of their lives.
+Miami Beach hotels on Collins Avenue are usually outside the party region of South Beach.
+They were once the type of hotels that were typical of Miami Beach – back thirty years ago, when it was mainly families with children and pensioners who went to Florida to enjoy the sun in Florida.
+Some because they last for a few weeks escape the weather at home wanted, and the others because they planned to do so for the rest of their lives.
 At that time nobody thought of the drug barons who would later stretch out their arms to the metropolis on the Atlantic.

 The hype of the young and beautiful who shape the image of South Beach today could not be imagined at the time.
 Most of these family hotels have now disappeared from Miami Beach, being replaced by bars and hotel palaces that are solvent.
 You can get the city fathers to bypass building codes and allow high-rise buildings to be built - much to the dismay of the Miami Beach conservationists who want to preserve the flair of the old Art Deco houses.